SimonFermor/blog/posts/2025-03-05-coldfusion-maria-db.md

 ## Connection Settings

-An example connection as shown in the ColdFusion administrator is shown as below.
+An example connection of connection settings in the ColdFusion administrator is shown as below (not using root in production!)

 ![Example connection settings](/assets/images/2025_03_05_Example_Connection_Settings.png 'Example of connection settings')